Learn how to change the color of an image in Photoshop CC from the 07 different tutorials and be a color replacement master.

-In this panel, you will also need to adjust the Hue, Saturation, limits, tolerance, and sampling mode.
+You will need to adjust the Hue, Saturation, limits, tolerance, and sampling mode in this panel.

-Color is selected as the mode by default, and this is the best option for adjusting the colors of any image as required.
+Color is selected as the mode by default, which is the best option for adjusting the colors of any image as required.

 Hue will allow you to replace a similar color to the foreground color.
-The colors may appear more muted or more intense, depending on what you are recovering.
+Depending on what you are recovering, the colors may appear more muted or more intense.

 Saturation will happen more often than not to increase the color intensity.
-In the meantime, performing the opposite is the luminosity characteristic, and the result is usually not great when working with a color replacement tool.
+In the meantime, performing the opposite is the luminosity characteristic, and the result could be better when working with a color replacement tool.

-From the name itself, you can get an idea of the continuous feature.
+You can get an idea of the continuous feature from the name itself.

-When you change the mouse position, continuous options samples, and replace the color without any interruption.
-Once the option will allow you to select the sample color in your first selection.
-And the background option samples the background color and replaces the color of an image that gets matched with the background color.
+Once the option allows you to select the sample color in your first selection, the background option samples the background color and replaces the color of an image that matches the background color.